RajuMachupalli/Openlane_Training_VSD/Day2_floorplan.md

 Power planning: when large size bus or connection between modules changes state from one to zero, large amount of current is flows to ground.
 At certain point, the ground might show at higher voltage then noise margin causing undfined state instead of ground state (ground bump?).
 Simillarly when changing from zero to one huge voltage drop may cause droup in vdd, droping below the noise level may cause undefined state
 ![image](https://github.com/RajuMachupalli/openlane_test/assets/52839597/98bd545c-1c63-46ca-b069-8b00d424d168)
 to avaoid this ptoblem, power lines/ mesh are planned such that required cuttents are drawn from nearest power souce to pull or pull down the logic as frequently as possible.
+steps: 1.
+Utilization factor
+        2. Pre-placed cells: groupig the closely coupled gates to make minimum ios.
+        3. Decoupling capacitor: Capacitance around the blocks to supply the current at logic switching (??)
+        4. Power planning : Vdd and Vss lines
+        5. Pin placement : IO pins placement, pin pads
+        6. Logical cell placement blockage: to block floor planning to use are around pin pads (between core and die)